English literature: Second generation

-The second generation of Romantic poets includes Lord Byron, Percy Bysshe Shelley, Felicia Hemans and John Keats.
+The second generation of Romantic poets includes Lord Byron, Percy Bysshe Shelley and John Keats.
 Byron, however, was still influenced by 18th-century satirists and was, perhaps the least 'romantic' of the three, preferring "the brilliant wit of Pope to what he called the 'wrong poetical system' of his Romantic contemporaries".
 Byron achieved enormous fame and influence throughout Europe and Goethe called Byron "undoubtedly the greatest genius of our century".

 Shelley is perhaps best known for Ode to the West Wind, To a Skylark, and Adonais, an elegy written on the death of Keats.
 His close circle of admirers included the most progressive thinkers of the day.
 A work like Queen Mab (1813) reveals Shelley "as the direct heir to the French and British revolutionary intellectuals of the 1790s".
 Shelley became an idol of the next three or four generations of poets, including important Victorian and Pre-Raphaelite poets such as Robert Browning, and Dante Gabriel Rossetti, as well as later W. B. Yeats.

 Though John Keats shared Byron and Shelley's radical politics, "his best poetry is not political", but is especially noted for its sensuous music and imagery, along with a concern with material beauty and the transience of life.
 Among his most famous works are "Ode to a Nightingale", "Ode on a Grecian Urn", and "To Autumn".
 Keats has always been regarded as a major Romantic, "and his stature as a poet has grown steadily through all changes of fashion".

 Although sticking to its forms, Felicia Hemans began a process of undermining the Romantic tradition, a deconstruction that was continued by Letitia Elizabeth Landon, as "an urban poet deeply attentive to themes of decay and decomposition".
 Landon's novel forms of metrical romance and dramatic monologue were much copied and contributed to her long-lasting influence on Victorian poetry.